anumkhanit/preparing-ad-azure/README.md

 </p>

 <h1>Preparing AD Infrastructure in Azure</h1>
-<p>A hands-on guide using Azure Virtual Machines for learning Active Directory</p>
+<p>A hands-on five parts of guide on using Azure Virtual Machines to learn how to build and use Active Directory</p>

 <h2>Environments and Technologies to use</h2>